Unimodular Hausdorff and Minkowski Dimensions: Unimodular Discrete Spaces

 When there is no ambiguity, the term $g[D,o,v]$ is also denoted by $g_D(o,v)$ {or simply $g(o,v)$}.
 The sum in the left (respectively right) side of~\eqref{eq:unimodular} is called the \defstyle{outgoing mass from $\bs o$} (respectively \defstyle{incoming mass into $\bs o$}) and is denoted by $g^+(\bs o)$ (respectively $g^-(\bs o)$).
 The same notation can be used for the terms in~\eqref{eq:unimodularMarked}.
 So \eqref{eq:unimodular} and~\eqref{eq:unimodularMarked} can be summarized by

-This equation expresses some kind of conservation of mass in expectation.
-It is referred to as the \defstyle{mass transport principle} in the literature.
-Another heuristic interpretation of this condition is that \textit{$\bs o$ is a point of $\bs D$ chosen randomly and uniformly} \cite{processes}.
-This heuristic is of course meaningless when $\bs D$ is infinite, but is precise in the finite case (see Example~\ref{ex:finite} below).

-\begin{remark} If $[\bs D, \bs o; \bs m]$ is a unimodular marked discrete space, then its unmarked version $[\bs D, \bs o]$ is also unimodular (consider the functions $g$ in~\eqref{eq:unimodularMarked} that do not depend on the mark function). \end{remark}

-\begin{example}[Unimodular Finite Spaces] Let $D$ be a deterministic finite metric space.
-Choose a point $\bs o\in D$ randomly and uniformly.
-Then, $[D,\bs o]$ is unimodular.
-Indeed, both sides of~\eqref{eq:unimodular} are equal to $\frac 1 {\card D} \sum_u\sum_v g[D,u,v]$, where the sum is on $u,v\in D$.
-Similarly, one can let $D$ be a random finite metric space from the beginning.
-Moreover, it is not hard to see that every unimodular finite metric space is of this form. \end{example}

-\begin{example}[Lattices] It is well known that the lattice $[\mathbb Z^k,0]$, \rooted{} at the origin, is unimodular.
-To prove this, one can directly verify the mass transport principle~\eqref{eq:unimodular} (see e.g., \cite{Ha97}).
-Similarly, the scaled lattice $[\delta\mathbb Z^k,0]$ (for $\delta>0$) is unimodular. \end{example}
+These equations are called the \defstyle{mass transport principle} in the literature.
+The reader will find further discussion on the mass transport principle and unimodularity in~\cite{processes} and the examples therein.

+As a basic example, every finite metric space $D$, equipped with a random root $\bs o\in D$ chosen uniformly, is unimodular.
+Also, the lattices of the Euclidean space rooted at 0; e.g., $[\mathbb Z^k,0]$ and $[\delta\mathbb Z^k,0]$, are unimodular.
+In addition, unimodularity is preserved under weak convergence, as observed in~\cite{BeSc01} for unimodular graphs.

+The following two examples show that unimodular discrete spaces unify unimodular graphs and point-stationary point processes.
+Most of the examples in this work are of these types.

-\begin{example}[Unimodular Random Graphs] In the case of random rooted graphs and networks, the concept of unimodularity in Definition~\ref{def:unimodular} coincides with that of~\cite{processes} (see Examples~\ref{ex:graph} and~\ref{ex:randomgraphs} above).
-Therefore, unimodular random graphs and networks are special cases of unimodular (marked) discrete spaces.
-The interested reader is invited to see the examples in~\cite{processes}, in particular Cayley graphs, the \textit{canopy tree} and the \textit{unimodular Galton-Watson tree}. \end{example}
+\begin{example}[Unimodular Random Graphs] In the case of random rooted graphs and networks, the concept of unimodularity in Definition~\ref{def:unimodular} coincides with that of~\cite{processes} (see also {Remark~\ref{rem:topology}} regarding the topologies).
+Therefore, unimodular random graphs and networks are special cases of unimodular (marked) discrete spaces. \end{example}

-\begin{example}[Point-Stationary Point Processes] Let $\Phi$ be a point process in $\mathbb R^k$ (see Example~\ref{ex:randomgraphs}) such that $0\in \Phi$ almost surely. $\Phi$ is called \defstyle{point-stationary} if